Incaseoffabulous/hello-world/README.md

 # hello-world
 First Repository

-using Python to print 'hellow world'.
+using Python to print 'hello world'.

-I don't want to say hello to the world anymore.
+I don't want to say 'hello' to the world anymore.
 Maybe I will say it to something else.